-This blog post is part of a series on my experience building the perfect computer, where I discuss the various modifications that I created (or had created) for my computer, which helped make it stand out amongst others who may have used some of the same components.
+This article focuses on the custom modifications that I created (or had created) for my computer, which helped make it stand out amongst others who may have used some of the same components.

 One of the best mods that I made to my case was to add casters – allowing the case to delicately roll along my office floor instead of me having to pick it up and plop it down.
 Mockett has a lot of premium options.

 To get my casters to work on my case, I had to drill the required holes in the bottom of my case and use a tap to create threads for a bolt to secure it into place.
 I would recommend using Titanium Drill bits and Tap Oil to make sure everything goes smoothly.

 While this mod is not as sexy as some of the others ones that I made, it made a huge difference in making it easier to move my computer around as I was putting it together.

 My NVIDIA Quadro P4000 is a single slot GPU, which means that, despite the fact that it is still very powerful, it does not look as cool as some of its gamer-focused couisins.